Nkebenyane/camagru/README.md

 # camagru

 * the first web project of the school 42 :
-* a little Instagra like where you can apply fun filters to webcam photos and interact with other users
+* a little Instagra like where you can apply fun filters to webcam and uploaded photos and interact with other users

 ## Programming Languahe used
 * PHP